MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 ---
-title: Redirect URI (reply URL) outline and restrictions
+title: Redirect URI (reply URL) best practices and limitations
-description: A description of the restrictions and limitations on redirect URI (reply URL) format enforced by the Microsoft identity platform.
+description: A description of the best practices and limitations of redirect URIs in the Microsoft identity platform.
 author: henrymbuguakiarie
 manager: CelesteDG
 ms.author: henrymbugua